isabelleting/Real-Time-Bus-Tracker/README.md

 ## How To Run

-After cloning this repo, add your Google Maps API Key to the index.html file and your MBTA API key to the mapanimation.js file, load the index.html file in a browser window to check the current location of Boston's buses.
+After cloning this repo, add your Google Maps API Key to the index.html file and your MBTA API key to the mapanimation.js file.
+Load the index.html file in a browser window to check the current location of Boston's buses.

 ## Roadmap of Future Improvements